jonschoning/cockatrice-theme-modern/readme.md

 More information here https://github.com/Cockatrice/Cockatrice/wiki/Themes#what-is-a-theme

-You'll have to re-start cockatrice after switching to get the icons to load correctly.
+1a.
+(Optional) If you choose the HelveticaCondensed release, see above for installing the font.

-If you choose the HelveticaCondensed release, see above for installing the font.
+2. Select the theme in Cockatrice with Cockatrice->Settings->Appearance

-## Sounds
+2a.
+(Optional) Select the sound theme in Cockatrice->Settings->Sound

-The sound theme is technically separate from the UI theme, which is optional
+3. Press OK on Settings.
+Then re-start cockatrice (this is for icons to load correctly)